nhrap-dev/Environment-Setup/README.md

 # Environment-Setup
-Instructions on how to set up a Python environment to run NHRAP-HAZUS Open Source tools.
+Instructions on how to set up an environment for NHRAP-HAZUS Open Source tools.

 ## Requirements

-Each NHRAP Hazus open source tool has their own requirements however each tool will require Python.
-ArcGIS Desktop includes Python 2.7 which is used to install conda.
-Some older tool versions require Anaconda be installed.
-Anaconda can be installed alongside Miniforge however if you do not have Anaconda installed then follow the Steps to Install Conda below.
+Each NHRAP Hazus open source tool has their own requirements, and each tool requires Python.
+ArcGIS Desktop includes Python 2.7 and can be used to install conda.
+Follow the steps below to install conda and Miniforge.

 ## Documentation
 * [Conda](https://docs.conda.io/en/latest/) is a free software package manager that automatically manages all Python packages required to run Hazus open source tools.
 * [Miniforge](https://github.com/conda-forge/miniforge) is a community driven minimalistic conda installer.
+___

 ## Steps to install conda using Miniforge
 1. Download this repository as a zipfile